ampproject/amp.dev/pages/extensions/amp_example_preview/readme.md

 [/example]
 ````

+The `[example]` tag supports multiple code blocks inside so that each code block can have an explanation text.
+The code in all blocks is simply concatenated.
+The editor has to ensure that all parts together result in valid markup.

 ## Functioning

 This extension uses a grow preprocessor hook to search in the markdown files for `[example]` tags
 before the source code block is rewritten with code highlight markup.
-The codee block is stored inside a comment so that it can later be retrieved.
+The code block is stored inside a comment so that it can later be retrieved.
 For each supported format of the page (websites, stories, email, ads) a complete preview html file is generated.
 With a grow postprocessor hook the comments are then searched and the preview and playground link injected.